2017-FA-ITECH190-intro-to-cs/lab-1-you-need-to-git-coeagle/README.md

 **Purpose:** This purpose of this lab is to get some practice with basic _HTML_ and the basics of the _Git Version Control System (VCS)_.
 The assignment has two parts.
 The HTML part and the git part.

+**Assumptions:** This assignment assumes that you have already set up a Cloud9 account using the class link and linked it to your GitHub account.

+**Part 1 - Cloning the Repository:** Clone this repository into a new workspace in your [Cloud9](https://c9.io/) account.
+Once you are in your workspace, continue on to the next part.

-**Part 1 - Instructions:** Create a basic HTML file.
+**Part 2 - Instructions:** Create a basic HTML file called `index.html`.
 It should be an informative page about an animal of your choice (real or fictional).
-The HTML file will include the most important structural elements, including:
+The HTML file must include the most important structural elements, including:

 * Doctype declaration
 * &lt;html&gt; angle tags
 * &lt;head&gt; tags with typical title and meta-data tags
 * &lt;body&gt; tags with content using appropriate markup.

+Look at the [HTML Demos](itech190.erickuha.com) and their source code (Ctrl-U) for ideas of how this should look.

 Other tags that the page should demonstrate:
 * &lt;h1&gt; at least one heading tag